mjsobrep/mar-designs/_posts/2021-03-16-Final-chapter.md

 image: rothberg_fullcolor_blacktext.png
 summary: MAR Orthoics, after prototyping and customer feedback, is ending the venture.
 ---
-# MAR Othotics - The Final Chapter
+# MAR Orthotics - The Final Chapter

 The past year and a half working on MAR Orthotics, previously MAR Designs, has been a fantastic adventure.
 But after having explored the space, we have decided that it is time to close our venture.
 Ultimately, we think that while it is *extremely important* that people continue to innovate in the orthotics space, we are not the best suited to do so.
 The innovations needed in orthotics are still nascent and require significant academic and clinical research before commercialization.
 Even our simple prototypes of adding just one or two sensors to existing orthotics would require significant clinical validation.
 This is before we could bring a device to market, and generate revenue, much less profit, which simply isn't in the cards for us as Ph.D. students.
 Despite this, we want to communicate our journey and insights for the next would-be orthotics innovator and to help highlight how much room for innovation there is in the space.